How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Wizards look to pull of an away win at the Warriors on Friday at 10:00 PM ET.
+The Thunder hope to pick up a road win at the Nuggets on Friday at 9:00 PM ET.

 How to Watch